 Fannie Mae is the Federal National Mortgage Association.
 It is a former government-sponsored enterprise that is under the conservatorship of the Federal Housing Finance Agency.
 The U.S. Department of the Treasury owns all its senior preferred stock.
 That means all of FNMA's profits go to the U.S. Treasury.
-Investors can still buy common stock and junior preferred stock.
-The conservatorship doesn't allow them to pay dividends.
-Stockholders hope one day the government ends the conservatorship.
-That is unlikely.

 What It Does

 Fannie Mae buys mortgages from banks, mortgage brokers, and credit unions.
 That gives banks money to make more loans.
 It also transfers the risk of default from the bank to Fannie Mae.

 Fannie then packages similar types of loans into mortgage-backed securities.
 It sells the securities to investors.
 These include hedge funds, pension funds, other banks, and even individual investors.